splintered-reality/py_trees/CONTRIBUTING.md

 Be sure to state clearly in the pull request's **description** (this helps expedite review):

-* The motivation, i.e. what problem is this solving.
+* The motivation, i.e., what problem is this solving.
 * A concise summary of what was done (and why if relevant).

 ### Pre-Merge Checks

 CI get cranky on a variety of things - if it complains, make sure your PR is passing the following checks locally.

 * [Test-Lint-Format](./DEVELOPING.md#test-format-lint)
 * [Make Docs](./DEVELOPING#documentation)